 - Allow better alley access for business services such as deliveries and possible expansion of commercial activity

 Who is impacted?

 The Director’s Rule (pdf) restricts permanent storage of waste containers in the public right-of-ways of the Downtown, Belltown and Pioneer Square neighborhoods.
-Please refer to the program area map (pdf).
+Please refer to the program area map for either Downtown, Belltown and Pioneer Square (pdf) or International District (pdf).
 This program affects you if your business or building apartment is in these neighborhoods and you store a dumpster, plastic cart, or any other container in the public right-of–way without a street use permit.
 If you do not store a container in the public right-of-way or have a street use permit, then this does not affect you directly.

 When did these changes to garbage take place?